Why choose Illustration?

 Outcomes could include images, picture books, series of images, performance, three dimensional objects, text based work or other more idiosyncratic conclusions.
 With the support of your tutor you will navigate this journey in a way that is meaningful and useful to you.

-You will be given a series of tasks in the first part of the course that have been developed specifically to push your thinking and making.
-These will act as starting points to trigger your imagination and generate a body of research from which you will produce an outcome.
-The tasks will include elements of drawing, experimental image making, role‐play and movement, exploration of unconventional narrative forms, 3D lo‐fi making, and will include a research trip in London.
+In the first part of the course, you will be given a series of tasks.
+We have developed these specifically to push your thinking and making.
+They will act as starting points to trigger your imagination and generate a body of research from which you will produce an outcome.
+The tasks will include elements of drawing, experimental image making, role‐play and movement, exploration of unconventional narrative forms, 3D lo‐fi making and will include a research trip in London.

 This course will be useful to you if you are interested in authorship, creating stories for picture books or comics, developing a portfolio for further study or simply looking for new methods of research, idea development and experimentation.

 This course is suitable for all levels.
 From ambitious beginners to more established illustrators, designers and artists.